Student conduct process overview

 - The decision as to whether or not the resident was found responsible for any violation

 - Statement of the policies the resident was found to have violated

 - Any sanctions (follow-up steps) assigned to the resident

 This decision is final, unless the resident has been evicted; in the case of eviction (or contract termination), the resident has the right to one (1) appeal.

 A decision or judgment may be appealed on the following grounds:

-- To determine whether the original hearing was conducted according to the procedures described in the Student Code of Conduct (and summarized in the “Student Rights and Responsibilities” section on this page).
+- To determine whether the original hearing was conducted according to the procedures described in the Student Code of Conduct and Standards of Residence (and summarized in the “Student Rights and Responsibilities” section on this page).